MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

 * No support for iOS 9.2.1 or prior.
 No support for deprecated UIAutomation iOS driver.
 * No support for [JUnit @Category attribute](http://maven.apache.org/surefire/maven-surefire-plugin/examples/junit.html).
 (Can use [Include/Exclude](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html) instead)
 * Maven version must be at least 3.3.9.
 * Current Appium version is 1.22.0.
-It regulary updates with new releases.
+It is regulary updated with new releases.
 * JUnit 4.9 - 4.12 is supported; we don't support JUnit 5.
 * Tests must target precisely one app. (`MobileCapabilityType.FULL_RESET` is supported)